MINES’ POLICY LIBRARY

 Investigations under these procedures may not include discussion of or inquiry into the Complainant’s attire on the date of the incident(s) or the Complainant’s sexual history as a rationale or reason for the alleged misconduct.
 The Complainant’s sexual predisposition and prior sexual behavior are only relevant if offered to prove someone other than Respondent committed the alleged conduct, or if they concern specific incidents with respect to Respondent and are offered to prove consent.
 In addition, investigations must not access, consider, disclose or otherwise use a party’s records that are made or maintained by a physician or other mental health professional in connection with the provision of treatment without first obtaining a party’s voluntary, written consent.

-Prior to completion of the Investigative Report, the Title IX Coordinator will send each party and the parties’ Advisors a copy (in either electronic or hard-copy form) of the evidence obtained during the investigation that is directly related to the allegations raised in the Formal Complaint, including evidence the investigator does not intend to rely upon in preparing the Investigative Report.
-Each party will have an opportunity to inspect and review the evidence, and ten (10) days to submit a written response to the evidence, which the investigator will consider prior to completion of the Investigative Report.
+Prior to completion of the Investigation Report, the Title IX Coordinator will send each party and the parties’ Advisors a copy (in either electronic or hard-copy form) of the evidence obtained during the investigation that is directly related to the allegations raised in the Formal Complaint, including evidence the investigator does not intend to rely upon in preparing the Investigation Report.
+Each party will have an opportunity to inspect and review the evidence, and ten (10) days to submit a written response to the evidence, which the investigator will consider prior to completion of the Investigation Report.
+Following receiving the written responses, the investigator may choose to interview the Complainant, the Respondent, or a witness again.
 The evidence made available at this stage will also be available to each party to reference during the Hearing.

 - Personal Participation